RussH/Asterisk-Click2Call-Manifest-v3/README.md

    - Visit any webpage, highlight a phone number, right-click, and choose the context menu option to initiate a call.
    - Verify that the call is placed as expected.

-## Debugging with the 'Google Chrome' Console
+# Debugging with the browser Console

 If you need to debug the extension, use the browser console.